The Labels tab specifies the label setup for a vector layer.

 Set Up Feature Label Display

-This option specifies that the original or edited display label associated with a feature should be used for display and not a label based on an attribute value or custom string.
+This option specifies that the original or edited display label associated with a feature should be used for display.
 When creating a new feature, or editing an individual feature, this is the value entered in the top of Modify Feature Info for the Name.

 Use Selected Attribute Value